ArnoldDP/OStim-Community-Modlist/README.md

  <Details>
   <summary>donations</summary>

-  I am simply compiling a list that I would be making for myself anyways.
-If you feel the need to donate, spin a wheel and pick any of the amazing authors featured in this list.
-They have put in hundreds, if not thousands, of hours of work to make Skyrim as good of a game as it is today.
+I will not personally accept donations, I simply compipled a list.
+If one of your mods are featured in the list, just dm me a link to your page and I'll add it.

   </details>